 Curriculum problems with many Catholic homeschooling services

 We have homeschooled for many years and have seen and used many of different books.
 Some were excellent.
-We however, were definitely not impressed with some, and yet at the time could find no better replacement.
+Some however, were definitely problematic yet we could find no better replacement.
 Many of these same problematic books are still being used by Catholic homeschooling services out there.
 But, as you will see below, we have since written many of our own textbooks.

 Practical problems with many homeschooling services

 Most Catholic homeschooling services only grade a small portion of the student’s coursework.
 Those portions are submitted a few times during the year, usually at the end of each quarter (roughly, every nine weeks).
 These occasional samples of coursework are then graded and eventually returned to the student.

 We believe there are multiple problems with this model.

 Problem #1: Parents must do most of the grading and record keeping.

 Because the student only submits a small portion of his coursework to the homeschooling service (and this is done only every few months), the coursework done in between (such as daily or weekly exercises) are graded by the parents or sometimes not graded at all.
 Because the average homeschooling service only sees a small portion of the student’s coursework, its staff are unable to assign grades based on all coursework done in the semester, as a brick-and-mortar school would do.

 Again, this can lay two heavy burdens on the parent:

 - The parent must do most of the grading.
 Not only can this be extremely time-consuming even for the easier courses, but it also demands the parent be familiar enough with all the subject matter.
 Consider for example, the challenges of grading advanced Latin, Chemistry, or Trigonometry.